 It’s tough out there in the working world, but volunteering some of your time could help.
 The skills you can pick up and the experience you gain are all transferable to your career – especially if you volunteer in a role directly related to your chosen path.
 Doing something outside your work and social life or studies shows initiative and enhances your CV to help you stand out from others for the right reason.

 Once the recruitment process has been completed, we will invite you to attend our Volunteer Induction day here at the Hospice.
 This involves presentations from senior management to give you a better understanding of the Hospice and its different departments.
 The day will also include mandatory training, lunch and a tour of the Hospice.

 The Care Quality Commission (CQC) regulates care provided by the NHS, local authorities, private companies and voluntary organisations.
 They aim to ensure that the best care is given to everyone wherever they may be when they require it.
 One of the many areas they regulate is any training given to people who come into contact with our patients and their families, directly or indirectly.
-As an organisation, St. Richard’s Hospice has a duty to provide training/information to allow us to offer best practice and to provide protection for patients, families and ourselves.
+As an organisation, St. Richard’s Hospice (SRH) has a duty to provide training/information, relevant to our role, to allow us to offer best practice and to provide protection for patients, families, ourselves and the SRH reputation.

-St Richard’s has an excellent reputation for the care it provides for our patients and their families.
-To fulfil our requirements as members of the St Richard’s organisation, we also have a duty to attend any training provided on a mandatory basis.
-These sessions are designed to equip us to carry out our role within St Richard’s and are also relevant to us outside of our workplace.
-Whatever role we have, the training is designed to reflect that and be as relevant as possible.
+SRH has an excellent reputation for the care it provides for our patients and their families.
+To fulfil our requirements as members of the SRH organisation, we also have a duty to attend any training provided on a mandatory basis.
+These sessions are designed to provide up to date information to equip us to carry out our role and may also be useful to us outside of our workplace.
+Whatever role we are involved with, the training has been designed to reflect the requirements of that role.